 If those muscles responsible for facilitating pulmonary ventilation were to stop working, we would suffocate and die, unless the action is reversed.

-Historical documents indicate that the Spaniards tortured the Indians so that they would tell them the antidote against curare, to save themselves from the certain death caused by curare.
-But no shaman or indigenous healer revealed the traditional knowledge of their people, knowledge that had been passed down from generation to generation, and which constituted their heritage and identity.
+Historical documents indicate that the Spaniards tortured the Indians so that they would tell them the antidote for curare, to save themselves from the certain death caused by curare.
+But no shaman or indigenous healer revealed the traditional knowledge of their people, knowledge that had been passed down from generation to generation and which constituted their heritage and identity.

 ✅ How did the indigenous people use it?